 Originally I was looking for a kind of master control keyboard to place it on my desk in front of the computer.
 I checked all the available USB control keyboards, but couldn´t find something suitable.
 Mostly the keybed quality of available products didn´t convince me.
 So I also considered keyboard synthesizers, both current and older products.
-Finally I ended up with the Blofeld, although I did not really fell in love with the original Microwaves wavetable system.
-But for some reason with the Blofeld and ist Extended capabilities it worked out fine, besides being a decent master keyboard with velocity (including even release velocity) and aftertouch.
+Finally I ended up with the Blofeld, although I had not really fallen in love with the original Microwaves wavetable System some years ago.
+But for some reason with the Blofeld and its extended capabilities it worked out fine, besides being a decent master keyboard with velocity (including even release velocity) and aftertouch.
 I quickly managed to program some exciting sounds with it, so it fulfills my desires in two ways, as a master control for my rig and as a great synthesizer.
-Of course I also realised ist shortcomings: while the overall build quality is great, especially the knobs are not as reliable as they should be.
+Of course I also realised its shortcomings: while the overall build quality is great, especially the knobs are not as reliable as they should be.

 DAVE SMITH INSTRUMENTS PROPHET 12 Module

 Since the analog hype took really off in the early 2010s with lots of new products, I could not really get into it.
 Those products are mostly not for expressive keyboard playing and more or less re-use technology from the 1970s.
 Which isn´t bad at all, if you are into sequencer-controlled electronic music, but for me it started only with the return of classic analog keyboard synths, such as the ones from DSI.
 But I was still looking for something more unique and this finally came in form of the Prophet 12.
 It combines digital oscillators, which allow for a great variety of sound variations already in at the starting point, combined with a great sounding analog filter and amp plus effects.
 While the module admittedly lacks the immediate access of the keyboard version with ist loads of knobs, it is still very usable.